AjuntamentdeBarcelona/decidim-barcelona/decidim-stats/README.md

 In order for that action to be included you need to modify the `Decidim::Stats::Runner#actions` method and include the action class name.

-## Developing your own performersa class
+## Developing your own performer class

 Performers must define an `available_sections` class method that lists all the possible labels to group the users.
 These sections will be passed as a param to the initializer method.
 Performers must define a `#query` method that will return an `ActiveRecord::Relation` of `Decidim::User` records.